railsgirls/guides.railsgirls.com/_pages/touristic-autism_resource-modeling.md

 </div>

+{% coach %}
-**Coach:** What is Rails scaffolding?
+What is Rails scaffolding?
 What are migrations and why do you need them?
+{% endcoach %}

 Note the pages that have been created to manipulate the "place" resources and their naming convention.
 Look at the server logging and explain it as a report of the following interaction (in the context of the MVC pattern):
 * The browser issues a request for the /places URL.